michaelbZA/my-website/content/posts/fc-series/04-lean-financial-reporting-executive-dashboard.md

 1. **One-page reporting**: Distilling complex information to a single page
 2. **Exception reporting**: Highlighting only significant variances
 3. **Visual impact**: Using graphs, charts, and visual cues instead of tables
-4. **Forward focus**: Emphasizing forecasts over historical results
+4. **Forward focus**: Emphasising forecasts over historical results
 5. **Timeliness**: Delivering information when it can still influence decisions

 As Parmenter states, "A finance team should aim to replace their fifty-page monthly report with a series of one-page reports" (Parmenter, 2010).
 This approach aligns with cognitive research showing decision-makers can effectively process limited information at once—typically 5-9 data points (Miller, 1956).